17 Best Things to Do in Bellagio (Lake Como, Italy)

 Another highlight of the Old Town is the Basilica of San Giacomo, a Catholic church that has stood the test of time.

-This church has been around since the 12th century, and history enthusiasts will be enthralled by its mix of Romanesque and Lombardy-style architecture.
-Much of the interior dates back even further, including the mesmerizing mosaic with its own unique folklore.
+This church dates back to the 12th century and features a mix of Romanesque and Lombard architecture.
+Parts of the interior are even older, including a detailed mosaic that comes with its own local legend.

 8. Shop on Via Garibaldi